carpentries/carpentrycon/README.md

   - Silvia Di Giorgio
   - Jessica Upani (confirm?)
-  - Sher! (will communicate internally with The Carpentries as a liaison)
+  - Serah (will communicate internally with The Carpentries as a liaison)

 Other members of this team are Anne Fouilloux and Ouso.